-On this day, August 13, 1649, Oliver Cromwell set sail for Ireland but have centuries of historical scholarship and eyewitness accounts conspired to mislead us about Cromwell?
+On this day, September 3, 1658, Oliver Cromwell died.
+One Irish author thinks centuries of historical scholarship and eyewitness accounts conspired to mislead us about Cromwell

-Generations of scholars deliberately maligned him.
-For centuries propagandistic church officials denounced him erroneously.
+Generations of scholars deliberately maligned Oliver Cromwell.
+For centuries, propagandistic church officials denounced him erroneously.

 Only one man knows the real truth.